TomNachman/ATP--Maze-Project/README.md

 # Rick And Morty Maze

-> This Maze App was build as a part of Advanced Topic In Programming taken
+* This Maze App was build as a part of Advanced Topic In Programming Course, taken in Ben Gurion University, Information System Engineering Faculty.
-> The app was built in Java and uses Search Algorithms,Design Patterns,Client-Server programming, Multithreading and JavaFX GUI
+* The app was built in Java and uses Search Algorithms,Design Patterns,Client-Server programming, Multithreading and JavaFX GUI

 ## About